 It’s about time we talked openly about low libido.
 A diminished sex drive during the menopausal transition is common and may be due to several factors, including decreased levels of estrogen and progesterone that accompany menopause.
 It may be difficult to remember the last time you actually craved sex, and that can cause emotional stress.
 Learn more here.

 Changes in your period are often the first sign of perimenopause.
 It’s different for everyone, but you know something has changed.
 You may bleed a lot or very little.
 You used to be able to prepare for your period but now reliability goes out the window.
 As you progress further into perimenopause, you may sometimes skip periods altogether.
 If bleeding stops for several months, then restarts, the countdown to menopause begins again.
+Read more in our "Ask the Expert" interview.

 You can usually handle what life throws at you, but lately you can’t shake off your worries, even about the small things.
 You may feel irritable, restless, or panicky.
 The phrase "gut reaction" has deeper meaning.
 Exhaustion and tension may be more common.
 It's important to tell your doctor if you have these symptoms, as anxiety is treatable.
 Learn more about menopause and mental health here.

 You’re forgetful, fuzzy, and more easily distracted.
 It’s difficult to focus (especially at work) and easy to lose track of what you set out to do.
 Even basic words may be difficult to recall.
 You might ask yourself, “What’s wrong with me?” or you may miss the old you.
 You are not alone, as many menopausal women report feeling the same.
+Learn more in our "Ask the Expert" interview.

 Symptoms of UTIs may include a burning sensation while urinating, increased urinary frequency, change in the odor or color of your pee, cramps, fever, and/or nausea.
 As part of the menopause transition, declining estrogen levels are upending your vagina’s bacterial balance and causing its tissue to thin, both of which contribute to UTIs.
 Talk to a healthcare provider if you suspect an infection.
 Learn more here.